 Laurence Anholt has written over seventy books, many in collaboration with his wife Catherine.
 They are both highly regarded in the UK and abroad as a successful author/illustrator team, and have had their books translated into many different languages.
 They met as undergraduates at Falmouth School of Art, and went on to achieve Master's Degrees from the Royal Academy of Art and the Royal College respectively.

 The books which they have collaborated on are based firmly within their own family's experiences, and many of Catherine's illustrations depict scenes which families will recognise.
 It is this element which has helped to make their books so successful.
 Laurence also writes and illustrates his own books, and has written books with other illustrators, notably the Seriously Silly Stories, a topsy turvy series based on traditional tales but with a wonderful new twist.

 These were hilariously illustrated by Arthur Robins and have won many awards.
 Laurence writes for a wide range of ages and is one of the most popular authors of today.
 Catherine and Laurence Anholt live in Lyme Regis with their three children.

-Laurie Halse Anderson is the New York Times bestselling author who writes for kids of all ages.
+Laurie Halse Anderson is a New York Times bestselling author who writes for kids of all ages.
 Known for tackling tough subjects with humor and sensitivity, her work has earned numerous national and state awards, as well as international recognition.
 Two of her books, Speak and Chains, were National Book Award finalists.
 Laurie was honored with the 2009 Margaret A. Edwards Award given by YALSA division of the American Library Association for her "significant and lasting contribution to young adult literature."